Chapter Text

 It is only as they stumble out into the night that other things become apparent: their whereabouts, the biting cold, their total unpreparedness for it, and the inconspicuous presence of their silent driver.
 She is a silver-haired woman in a dark suit, and she avoids her eyes in complete detachment from the scene before her.
 And Gemma has walked in and out of enough rooms to be able to tell with surgical precision the meaning of her intuitions.
 A crawling of the skin, a spark of recognition.
 They’ve met before.
 Indubitably, they have met and yet all she can conjure is this vague, abstract resentment towards her.
 In the exceptionality of her situation, she is not entirely sure whether she would’ve pursued this further, but she loses her chance the moment Devon drags her along onto the pavement.

-Mark closes the door behind him, and suddenly his sister’s are no longer eyes but enormous saucers as she looks him up and down.
+Mark closes the door behind him, and suddenly his sister’s eyes are no longer eyes but enormous saucers as she looks him up and down.

 “What the hell happened to your shoe?” she exclaims, as if the crux of her brother’s problems is a missing shoe and not the fact that he’s covered in blood from head to toe.